-Energy Trust’s Board of Directors kicked off development of the 2020-2024 Strategic Plan at its annual Strategic Planning Workshop on May 17 and 18, 2018.
+Energy Trust’s Board of Directors kicked off development of the draft 2020-2024 Strategic Plan last year at its annual Strategic Planning Workshop in May 2018.
 All board meetings and workshops are open to the public, and materials and minutes are available on our website.

 At its May 2018 workshop, the board explored long-term opportunities and challenges facing the organization and discussed Energy Trust’s unique value and ability to deliver benefits to utility customers.

-The board’s Strategic Planning Committee is now working with staff, the OPUC, utilities and other stakeholders in developing the plan over the next year.
-Once it is established, the 2020-2024 Strategic Plan development schedule will be posted online.
+The board’s Strategic Planning Committee worked with staff, the OPUC, utilities and other stakeholders to develop the draft plan over the next year.

 Exploring Opportunities through Learning Papers